 The Dean of Students, or designee, shall inform the National Pan-Hellenic Council, Interfraternity Council, the Intersorority Council, the Multicultural Greek Council, and all fraternities, sororities, and student organizations who have executed contracts with the University as Fraternal Organizations or as Contracted Independent Organizations of the provisions of Section 18.2-56 of the Code of Virginia and of this University policy.

-Anyone with concerns about hazing and the well-being of our students is encouraged to contact the Office of the Dean of Students/Fraternity & Sorority Life directly at email@example.com or 434-924-7430.
-Additionally, you can anonymously call the hazing hotline at 434-243-HAZE(4293) or fill out the online hazing report form.
+Anyone with concerns about hazing and the well-being of our students is encouraged to contact the Office of the Dean of Students/Fraternity & Sorority Life directly at firstname.lastname@example.org 434-924-7430.
+Additionally, through a generous gift from the Parents’ Fund, the Office of Fraternity & Sorority Life supports a HAZING HOTLINE.
+You can anonymously call the hazing hotline at 434-243-HAZE(4293) to report incidents of hazing, or fill out the online hazing report form.
 Reports of Hazing will be handled with discretion and expediency to ensure the well-being of our students.